JSignature/guardian_app/README.md

 ### Implement something new not taught in the curriculum.

-The following technologies not reviewed at Flatiron were used to produce Guardian App React Styled Components (No CSS libraries were used in this project!)
+The following technologies not reviewed at Flatiron were used to produce Guardian App:

+- React Styled Components (No CSS libraries were used in this project!)
-React Hook Forms
+- React Hook Forms
-React Modals
+- React Modals
-RTK Query
+- RTK Query
-Toastify
+- Toastify
-CSS loading Spinner
+- CSS loading Spinner
-Twilio (Used to send a SMS message to Guardian, Credentials stored secured in Ruby yml)
+- Twilio (Used to send a SMS message to Guardian, Credentials stored secured in Ruby yml)

 ### Implement useContext or Redux.